Félix Toranzos: Style

-In his more than thirty years of artistic production he has become a joiner of painting, engraving and other facilities, using different mediums ranging from the simple canvas up tolarge racks of plaster, marked by brilliant combinations of painting and engraving.
+In his more than thirty years of artistic production, he has become a joiner of painting, engraving, and other facilities, using different mediums ranging from the simple canvas up tolarge racks of plaster, marked by combinations of painting and engraving.
 His assemblages are creations of three-dimensional pieces with knots and tensions that are interwoven in the area.
-His style is marked by an exquisite combination of colors and textures.
+His style is marked by an combination of colors and textures.

 His architectural studies have served as a liaison for the expressive use of space, making works in a perfect harmony between the rigidity of the geometry and the lightness of metaphorical poetry.
 His drawings contain an exquisite balance between the schematic and the ethereal.
 On occasion, he has been inspired by works of the Renaissance period, introducing a series of works dedicated to the great masters like Michelangelo, Leonardo da Vinci and Raphael.

 Family

 Felix's father, Don Luis Toranzos, having been a widower with two daughters, Candida Maria and the other, Angelina Rosalie, married in second marriage with Angelina Miers.
 His children are Haydée Rafaela, Dario Luis Augusto Bardel and Felix, the oldest son.
 His family lives in Asunción.